yangruowei/gouldspanalysis/README.md

    No unique ID assigned for each entry
    After loading the dataset into python, the type of data for each column is not organized by the nature of data, for example, age is a non-null object rather than a float type
    Some questions can be asked more succinctly, rather than spreading the answers to the same question into separate questions.
 For example: month day and year of immigration can be organized as a single date variable.

+### Steps for data processing
+## selecting and organizing columns
+I checked all 229 variables in the variables list and selected 33 variables with reasonably complete information.
+I then re-named all columns for better readability, standardized the column names (all capitalized) and re-orderd the columns that could be roughly grouped into the following groups: demographics, military information, anthropometrics, vigor, appearance, health condition.
+## data cleaning for specific variables